xeolabs/xeolabs.github.com/_posts/2018-06-11-solidcomponents-viewer.md

 #### Wireframe

 For wireframe views, I'm relying on xeogl to auto-generate wireframe meshes from 3DXML's triangle meshes.

-For each geometry, xeogl creates a secondary mesh that contains the edges between adjacent triangles whose surface normals deviate from each other by a given threshold, ie. the "hard" edges.
+For each geometry, xeogl creates a second wireframe mesh that contains the edges between adjacent triangles whose surface normals deviate from each other by a given threshold, ie. the "hard" edges.
 This technique eliminates the "inner" edges, which are edges shared by triangles that are part of the same faces.

 ![]({{ site.url }}/images/solidcomponents/innerEdges.png) | ![]({{ site.url }}/images/solidcomponents/innerEdgesRemoved.png)
 ----|----
 Wireframe with inner edges | Inner edges eliminated

-WIP
+(work-in-progress)

 <!-- #### STL models -->